Junaiid-Ahmad/BitIO/ReadMe.markdown

 -------
 * Add a function that takes memory addresses and wraps them in Fopen-able whatever. to allow BitInput/BitOutput to be used in lower level apps, directly on the hardware.
 * Implement the FILE memory address wrapper.
-* Replace the Windows version of Log with Event Viewer compatible calls instead of using `fprintf`.
 * Replace the `ifndef _WIN32` defines with POSIX ones for the logger.